BuzzFeed launches a new website for its real journalism

 Yes, the company already taken steps to give the more serious reporting its own home and identity, with a BuzzFeed News app, a section on the main BuzzFeed site and a “BuzzFeed News” label on every story.

 Still, Senior Product Manager Kate Zasada said the company’s own research has found that some readers “don’t completely understand” that while BuzzFeed is famous for GIF-filled lists, it also produces “deeply researched and fact-checked” journalism.
-(The snarky comments I seem to get whenever I write about BuzzFeed seem to back this up.)
+(The snarky comments I get whenever I write about BuzzFeed seem to back this up.)

 So the company is making that distinction a clearer with the launch of a new BuzzFeed News website.